DJ-Duke/AIR-Hub/Specific Techniques/AI Helps Finding Reference.md

 [What are the state-of-the-art methods to perform prediction tasks for irregularly sampled time series?](https://consensus.app/results/?q=What%20are%20the%20state-of-the-art%20methods%20to%20perform%20prediction%20tasks%20for%20irregularly%20sampled%20time%20series%3F&synthesize=on&year_min=2020)

-Jingzhi: Useable, but not very reliable.
+Duke: Useable, but not very reliable.
 Many important works are missing.
 Could be used as the first-search for literature.

 Another very useful thing is that it can give you reference-supported answer for yes-or-no questions.